petternordholm/javatellstick/README.md

 - Error string exceptions.
 - more...

-### The "Apps folder in trunk"

-To run the jar files in the apps folder (trunk/apps) you will need to take a look at "config.cnf" in the apps folder.
-Point  "telldusFolder" to the telldus installation!
-That's it!

-Currently Javatellstick ships with:

-- A GUI (client.jar) that can communicate with tellstick devices.
-- Some more apps that are under development.

 Comes with a test example how how to use the API!
 See: package org.tellstick.server;